kreimanlab/VisualSearchAsymmetry/readme.md

 ./runExp_eccNET.sh
 ```

 This will perform all the visual asymmetry search experiments using our proposed eccNET model.
-It takes 28 mins to run all the experiment on a single NVIDIA GeForce RTX 2080 Ti Rev. A (11GB) GPU.
+It takes 28 mins to run all the experiments on a single NVIDIA GeForce RTX 2080 Ti Rev. A (11GB) GPU.
 The predicted files will be saved in: `./vs_exp/eccNET/out/eccNET`

 **To run the experiment using the ablation model.
 Run the following command:**